 For businesses that do not have a focused database marketing strategy, what are the advantages of taking control of your customer data – and the benefits to your customers?

 Make your marketing communications more targeted

-With an accurate, clean and centralized record of each customer (formed by a Single Customer View process), marketers can create precise customer segments using offline and online data.
+With an accurate, clean and centralized record of each customer in (formed by a Single Customer View marketing database), marketers can create precise customer segments using offline and online data.
 This segmentation can be performed based on basic demographics such as age, gender, geographic location and purchase history.
 Or, you could also cluster groups of customers using RFV analysis, scoring and behaviors from online interactions across your web, email and social media channels.

 Improve the efficiency of your marketing

 Segmenting customers is not only good for ensuring that the correct person receives the most appropriate message.
 It is also far more cost effective than a ‘one message fits all’ approach to direct marketing.
 Finely targeted marketing is more efficient, particularly when sending emails and mailshots, as you are not wasting money sending catalogs or communications to those who are unlikely to respond.